LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 The `GET_MORE_ELEMENTS` command must be handled.

-The `YIELD` command must be processed in order to receive the signatures.
+The `YIELD` command must be processed in order to receive the signatures, or the MuSig2 partial nonces or partial signatures.

 ### GET_MASTER_FINGERPRINT